ℹ️Glossary

 State services

-The BEGES-R is public and updated every 4 years for private law legal entities, and every 3 years for the State, local authorities and other public law legal entities.
-The BEGES-R must be published on the ADEME platform.
+The BEGES-R is public and updated every 4 years for private legal entities, and every 3 years for the State, local authorities and other public legal entities.
+The BEGES-R must be published on the ADEME, French Public Agency for Ecological Transition platform.

 Evaluation lead

-Person trained (following the training offered by ABC and its partners) and certified to evaluate assessments, who leads the evaluation of a given assessment, ensures its proper conduct and establishes the final evaluation report.
+Person trained (following the training offered by ABC and its partners) and certified in the evaluation of assessments, who leads the evaluation of a given assessment, ensures its proper conduct and prepares the final evaluation report.
 They may be accompanied by various experts depending on the complementary skills necessary for the proper conduct of the evaluation process.

 CO2 equivalent (CO2eq)

-Unit allowing comparison of a GHG's radiative forcing to that of carbon dioxide, calculated using the mass of a given GHG multiplied by its Global Warming Potential (GWP), provided by the IPCC (adapted from standard NF- ISO 14064-1:2018).
+Unit allowing comparison of the radiative forcing of a GHG with that of carbon dioxide, calculated using the mass of a given GHG multiplied by its Global Warming Potential (GWP), provided by the IPCC (adapted from the NF- ISO 14064-1:2018 standard).

 Coconstruction